diamondIPP/proteus/README.md

     source build/activate.sh

-the binaries can be called directly without specifying its location explicitly.
+the `proteus` binary can be called directly without specifying its location explicitly.

 The `test` directory contains example configurations and additional information on how to use them.